Prajwal-glitch/Campaign-Performance-Analysis---Nova-Mart/README.md

 # Data Analysis project

 This project is part of the **Codebasics Virtual Internship** where I analyzed the impact of various promotions on sales performance across different cities, stores, and product categories for **AtliQ Mart**.

-The analysis was done using **Python (Pandas, Matplotlib, Seaborn)** and insights were derived through visualizations and metrics like Incremental Sales Units (ISU%) and Incremental Revenue (IR%).

 ---

 ## 📸 Visualizations